fmunz/twitter-dlt-huggingface-PRELIM/README.md

 If you have see a recording of this demo, you will understand how I struggle to switch between the different notebooks for the Twitter Stream, DLT, and ML.
 Of course this needs to be automated.
 I am using Databricks Workflows for this and simply create three tasks: one for ingestion with the notebook that is using Tweepy, one task that runs the DLT pipeline, and a third task for the sentiment analysis.
 This is a workflow example that uses different task types, such as Python notebooks and DLT pipelines.
 <img src="https://github.com/fmunz/twitter-dlt-huggingface/blob/main/markup/matrix.jpg?raw=true" width="800">

-Interested in built-in, no-cost orchestration for the Lakehouse?
-Watch this demo about [Workflows](https://www.youtube.com/watch?v=H2FS4ijpFZA)
+So if the Workflow is not part of this repository, how can you create your own workflow?
+Watch this demo about [Databricks Workflows](https://www.youtube.com/watch?v=H2FS4ijpFZA) to get started.

 ## Run the Demo 🚀 yourself
 ### 🐑 Clone the Repo
-Use [Databricks Repos](https://docs.databricks.com/repos/index.html#clone-a-remote-git-repository) to clone the repo and get started with this demo.
+Use [Databricks Repos](https://docs.databricks.com/repos/index.html#clone-a-remote-git-repository) from your workspace to clone the repo and get started with this demo.
 The repo consists of the notebooks listed above.
 The workflow is not part of the repo.

 ### Requirements

 * Since the data is streamed live from twitter you have to create Twitter credentials.
 Ideally you should store them as a Databricks secret and read the from the Twitter-Stream-S3 notebook.
 Since I experiment a lot with my demo, I added the credentials directly but externalized this step into a separate notebook that is not on githuib, to keep the code simple.
-* Create a directory in DBFS.
-The helper functions that I use are at the bottom of the Twitter-Stream-S3 notebook.
+* Create a directory in DBFS to store the streamed tweets.
+The helper functions that I use for that are at the bottom of the Twitter-Stream-S3 notebook.
 * Define the Tweepy search expression to something that you enjoy.
-Note for the sake of this demo I include Spanish and German tweets (I use this to explain the Delta Live Table expectations)
+Note for the sake of this demo I include Spanish and German tweets.
+Later I use Delta Live Table expectations to ensure the ML pipeline will only work with EN tweets.
-* You can stop the data collection at any time.
+* You can stop the data collection at any time if you like.
 The code will work with old tweets from the DBFS directory.

 ### DBR Version